-VEHICLE AND BICYCLE INSPECTION: 12:00Noon to 6:00PM, Thursday, in the Hilton Garden Inn parking lot.
-Appointment system only in the Hilton parking lot.
+VEHICLE AND BICYCLE INSPECTION: 12:00PM to 4:00PM, Thursday, in the Hilton Garden Inn parking lot.
 Plan on arriving with all your vehicle signage, lights, triangle, and other safety equipment in place and ready to use.
 All support vehicles must be checked for maximum width, as well as totem signage, caution signs, triangles, roof lights, and comprehensive first aid kits.
 Also, plan on showing that all bicycles are safe and race-ready and are equipped, or quickly equipable, with excellent front and rear lights and lots and lots of reflective materials facing in all directions.
+This must be completed by 4:00pm, or the associated racer(s) will not be allowed to compete.